Ketamine for PTSD

 At Klarisana, we believe that ketamine therapy works in two ways: through biochemical mechanisms, and equally as important, the psychedelic experience.

 The exact mechanism however, (as with many treatments for mental health) is not totally understood.
 One of the leading theories is that ketamine blocks the NMDA receptor which causes an increase in a chemical called BDNF (brain-derived neurotrophic factor).
-This increase in BDNF causes new synapses (connections) to be created in the brain which in turn improves one’s mood and gives your brain the ability to connect those feelings, emotions and memories currently associated to your PTSD to new, more positive pathways.
+This increase in BDNF causes new connections to be created in the brain which in turn improves one’s mood and gives your brain the ability to connect those feelings, emotions and memories currently associated with your PTSD to new, more positive pathways.

 We theorize that when combining these mechanisms with a non-ordinary state of consciousness, ketamine therapy can allow for one’s perspective to be changed, creating long term change in one’s perception of the events that have occurred throughout their life and moving forward.